tylerlum/get_a_grip/docs/download.md

 Please read the main README to get the `<download_url>`.

-- We only recommend using the `large` version for model training (very slow to download).
-Use `nano` to start using the codebase as quickly as possible.

 - For dataset generation, you only need the `meshdata` (all objects):

 ```